Arction/javascript-charts-performance-comparison/README.md

 Some inconsistencies to this statement which you might have to look out for:

 - Setting up rendering frameworks and licenses, or any other steps which users have to do are included in loading time.
+    - For example, some manufacturers have omitted the initialization time of graphics engines from loading time, which doesn't make any sense from the perspective of the user and provides false results.
 - Loading speed includes any chart processing time between initiating the chart creation and displaying it.
+    - We have also identified loading speed claims which disregarded the processing time of chart method calls, once again producing completely irrelevant performance measurements.
 - In addition to this, loading speed **also includes any extra time that is required before the chart is visible**.
+    - Most JavaScript chart libraries have some internal events which can be used to track when the chart is done with processing data - this however, by no chance means that the data is visible to the user.

 From the bar chart above, we can see that LightningChart JS is the second fastest JavaScript chart in visualizing 1 million data points.
 Well done, competitor E!